(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 The composition presents a charming lady resting in a Victorian parlour chair, listening to a cavalier enchanting her with a mandolin or lute.
 She is wearing a loosely-fitted gown made of some light material, such as tulle or muslin, displaying a low, wide neckline that exposes her generous bosom.
 The moustached cavalier is serenading his adored one with ardour, his nonchalantly tied bow stressing artistry while the epaulettes speak of his position in society.
 We are looking at a bygone world of courtly elegance and eroticism.

 Yet again, the composition is less serene than appears at first sight.
 We recognise the blade from the larger harlequin drawing; here, it is an extension of the instrument’s neck, although not quite so.
-The cavalier, apparently posing his right hand on the mandolin’s or lute’s neck, is actually swinging a sword to decapitate an angel coming down from heaven – on Christmas Night.
+The cavalier, apparently posing his right hand on the mandolin’s or lute’s neck, is actually swinging a sword to decapitate an angel coming down from heaven – on Christmas Night!
 In this respect, the pencil drawing is even more drastic, because, here, the hand swinging the sword is disconnected from the instrument, and the meaning of the blade touching the angel’s head is quite unambiguous.

 (E-E) Evgenij Kozlov Untitled Pencil on transparent paper, 42 x 29.4 cm, 1980 Drawing for a monotype (see below), hence with signature E.K.
 80 mirrored.
 E-E archival number: E-E-180021